vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 TERMINAL MONITOR

-- Even if `logging monitor level` is enabled, by default SYSLOG messages will not be displayed when connected via Telnet or SSH
+- Even if `logging monitor level` is enabled, by Mặc định SYSLOG messages will not be displayed when connected via Telnet or SSH
-- For the messages to be displayed, you must use the following command:
+- For the messages to be displayed, you must use the following Lệnh:
     - `R1# terminal monitor`
-- The command must be used **every time you connect to the DEVICE via Telnet or SSH**
+- The Lệnh must be used **every time you connect to the DEVICE via Telnet or SSH**

 LOGGING SYNCHRONOUS

-- By default, logging messages displayed in the CLI while you are in the middle of typing a command will result in something like this:
+- By Mặc định, logging messages displayed in the CLI while you are in the middle of typing a Lệnh will result in something like this:

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bf0ed51a-c8b4-4c96-806a-ba90f829edd0)